Man charged following altercation with store employees who asked him to wear mask

-A California man was in Kenosha County Circuit Court Monday after he allegedly argued and tried to fight with local wholesale club outlet employees when they told him that he needed to wear a mask inside the store.
+PLEASANT PRAIRIE — A California man was in Kenosha County Circuit Court on Monday after he allegedly argued and tried to fight with local wholesale club outlet employees when they told him that he needed to wear a mask inside the store.

 Wisconsin is currently under a mandatory order that requires anyone over the age of 5 to wear a face covering while indoors or in an enclosed space with anyone outside their household or living unit.
 The latest mask order, intended to prevent the spread of COVID-19, expires Jan.
 19.